martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 window divided by its RTT.

-Specifically, CUBIC maintains a window increase rate independent of RTTs outside of the AIMD-friendly region, and thus flows with different RTTs have similar congestion window sizes under steady state when they operate outside the AIMD-friendly region.
+Specifically, CUBIC maintains a window increase rate independent of RTTs outside the AIMD-friendly region, and thus flows with different RTTs have similar congestion window sizes under steady state when they operate outside the AIMD-friendly region.